wxzjq/kubeadm/README.md

 3, Install Wordpress and MariaDB through Helm, and test persistent claim on Kubernetes

-	1) 	Create 2 EBS block on AWS, one is for Wordpress persistent storage, another is for MariaDB persistent storage.
+	1) 	Create 2 EBS block on AWS, one is for Wordpress persistent, another is for MariaDB persistent.

 		wordpress:
 		aws ec2 create-volume --availability-zone ap-southeast-1a --size 20 --volume-type gp2